Kshemaka1/Jayden-s-475-Crew/README.md

 2. **Principal Coordinates Analysis (PCoA)**:
    - Perform PCoA for both Bray-Curtis and Weighted Unifrac distances.
 3. **Visualization**:
-   - Plot the ordination results to visualize the beta diversity, and coloring points by adjusting ferritin status to examine patterns.
+   - Plot the ordination results to visualize the beta diversity, and coloring points by adjusted ferritin status to examine patterns.
    - Utilize titles and labels to delineate different analyses and results.
 4. **Statistical Testing**:
    - Conduct Wilcoxon tests on the distance matrices to assess differences in microbial community composition related to ferritin status.